You are here

 - a member of a couple, and

-- was receiving a disability pension,
+- was receiving a disability compensation payment (formerly known as disability pension),

 is entitled, in respect of the period of 12 weeks after the deceased veteran's death, to payment at: